 The 144-mile range quoted for the e-Golf was calculated under the latest WLTP testing procedure, which promises to more accurately reflect real-world driving conditions than its NEDC predecessor.

 Depending on your driving style, as well as traffic conditions and the weather, in our experience a range of 130 miles is a realistic expectation for general driving.
 That’s still plenty for most, but with rivals like the Nissan Leaf, Hyundai Kona Electric and Kia e-Niro all offering usefully better driving range there's no doubt that this is a weak area for the e-Golf.

 If the e-Golf is your only car, it’s likely you’ll want to make occasional longer journeys, too, and here there’s a practicality trade-off for cheap-as-chips electric motoring.
 You’ll need to factor in a 45-minute stop at a rapid charger when the battery warning light comes on, and while this can be relatively simple on motorways, it’s not quite as easy when planning B-road routes.

 It’s also worth considering the optional heat pump when specifying your e-Golf, especially if you’re planning longer journeys.
 At over £800, it looks expensive, but in cold weather it saves a substantial amount of battery power by recycling waste heat energy from the drivetrain and ambient air, and thus provides a useful amount of additional range.

-You don't need to buy a cable to use CCS public chargers; all rapid charging stations have the cable wired in, so just check on Zap-Map that the charging point you're aiming for offers CCS charging, and you know the cable will be there when you get there.
+You don't need to buy a cable to use CCS public chargers; all rapid charging stations have the cable wired in, so just check that the charging point you're aiming for offers CCS charging, and you know the cable will be there.